Peter the Great Military Academy of the Strategic Missile Forces: History

 The history of the Strategic Missile Forces (RVSN) is linked with the history of the academy, being one of the oldest military educational institutions in Russia.
 The educational institution traces its history back to the Artillery School of the Imperial Russian Army, which was opened in St. Petersburg at the initiative of Grand Duke Michael Pavlovich in 1820.
 In 1845 the school was given the honorific of Mikhailovsky after the Grand Duke.
 In 1925, it became the Red Army's Military-Technical Academy.
 In 1934, it became the Felix Dzerzhinsky Artillery Academy and four years later, it was transferred to Moscow.
-During the Second World War, jt was stationed in the city of Samarkand in the Uzbek SSR.
+During the Second World War, it was stationed in the city of Samarkand in the Uzbek SSR.
 In August 1944, the Department of Rocket Weapons was created with a training laboratory for the training of missilemen.
 It was later transformed into the Faculty of Rocket Weapons of the artillery academy, which laid the foundation for the domestic education of rocket engineers.
 In 1958, it return to its Moscow facilities from before the war.
 In March 1960, the academy became part of the Strategic Missile Forces of the Soviet Army.
-In was renamed an additional two times under Soviet rule, (named the Dzerzhinsky Military Engineering Academy in 1963 and the Dzerzhinsky Military Academy in 1972).
+It was renamed twice under Soviet rule, (as the Dzerzhinsky Military Engineering Academy in 1963 and the Dzerzhinsky Military Academy in 1972).

 Its Soviet era headquarters was at Kitayskiy Proyezd 9/5, within a block of the Rossiya Hotel off Red Square, with other sources also stating that it was based in the historical building of the Moscow Orphanage.
 In August 1997, President Boris Yeltsin, in a decree which outlined the need "to revive the historical traditions of the Russian Army and taking into account the exceptional merits of Peter the Great in the creation of a regular army", order the renaming of the academy after Tsar/Emperor of All Russia, Peter the Great.
 In 2015, the academy was relocated to the city of Balashikha in order to develop the existing and future infrastructure of the academy.
 The first stage of the new building's construction was completed in record time, 242 days to be exact.